 Current Board of the Looe Harbour Commissioners

 Born in Looe, Dave has fished from Looe for over 36 years.
-This is his fifth term as a Commissioner and second as Chairman.
+This is his sixth term as a Commissioner.
 He is also Chairman of the South West Handline Association and Vice Chairman of Looe Fishermen’s Protection Agency.

 Mr D Peat

 David lives in Looe and has a business based in Liskeard.
 As a Mooring holder he has been a Commissioner for five years and is on the works and staff committees.